ccbogel/QualCoder/README.md

 `deactivate`

-Usage any time after the install, move to the folder (then to inner src folder if using 3.7 and up), then:
+Usage any time after the install, move to the folder, then to inner src folder, then:

 ```
 cd QualCoder